tahoma2d/tahoma2d_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_1|

-The function editor window is divided into three sections.
+The function editor panel is divided into three sections.
 On the left there is an area where the Spreadsheet or Graph Editor is displayed, on the right top is an area where the interpolation of the current transformation segment is displayed, and on the right bottom is the objects/effects tree.

 The tree has two main item folders, *Stage* and *FX*: in the first you can find folders for the defined cameras, the table, used pegbars and columns; in the second one you can find folders for each used effect.
 Each folder contains the related transformation parameters.